echogarden-project/echogarden/docs/Tasklist.md

 * Currently, when input is set to be SSML, it is wrapped in a `<speak>` tag.
 Handle the case where the user made their own SSML document wrapped with a `<speak>` tag as well.
 Currently, it may send invalid input to Azure

 ### Recognition
-* Recognized word entries that span VAD segment boundaries can be split
 * Show alternatives when playing in the CLI.
 Clear current line and rewrite already printed text for alternatives during the speech recognition process

 ### Recognition / Whisper